Genivia/RE-flex/doc/index.md

 #### `−−main`

-This generates a `main` function to create a stand-alone scanner that scans data from standard input (using `stdin`).
+This option generates a `main` function to create a stand-alone scanner that scans data from standard input (using `stdin`).

 #### `-L`, `−−noline`

-This suppresses the `#line` directives in the generated scanner code.
+This option suppresses the `#line` directives in the generated scanner code.

 #### `-P NAME`, `−−prefix=NAME`

-This specifies `NAME` as a prefix for the generated `yyFlexLexer` class to replace the default `yy` prefix.
+This option specifies `NAME` as a prefix for the generated `yyFlexLexer` class to replace the default `yy` prefix.
 Also renames the prefix of `yylex()`.
 Generates <i>`lex.NAME.cpp`</i> file instead of <i>`lex.yy.cpp`</i>, and generates <i>`lex.NAME.h`</i> with option `−−header-file`.

 #### `−−nostdinit`

-This initializes input to `std::cin` instead of using `stdin`.
+This option initializes input to `std::cin` instead of using `stdin`.
 Automatic UTF decoding is not supported.
 Use `stdin` for automatic UTF BOM detection and UTF decoding.

 #### `−−bison`

-This generates a scanner that works with Bison parsers, by defining global (non-MT-safe and non-reentrant) "yy" variables and functions.
+This option generates a scanner that works with Bison parsers, by defining global (non-MT-safe and non-reentrant) "yy" variables and functions.
 See
 \ref reflex-bison for more details.
 Use option `−−noyywrap` to remove the dependency on the global `yywrap()` function.
+Use option `−−bison-locations` to support the Bison <i>`%%locations`</i> feature.

 #### `−−bison-bridge`

-This generates a scanner that works with Bison pure (MT-safe and reentrant) parsers using a Bison bridge for one ore more scanner objects.
-See
+This option generates a scanner that works with Bison pure (MT-safe and reentrant) parsers using a Bison bridge for one ore more scanner objects.
+Combine this option with `−−bison-locations` to support the Bison
-\ref reflex-bison for more details.
+<i>`%%locations`</i> feature.
+See \ref reflex-bison-bridge for more
+details.

 #### `−−bison-cc`

-This generates a scanner that works with Bison 3.0
+This option generates a scanner that works with Bison 3.0
 <i>`%%skeleton "lalr1.cc"`</i> C++ parsers that are MT-safe.
-See \ref
+Combine this
+option with `−−bison-locations` to support the Bison <i>`%%locations`</i>
-reflex-bison for more details.
+grammar.
+See \ref reflex-bison-cc for more details.

 #### `−−bison-cc-namespace=NAME`

-This specifies one or more `NAME` namespace(s) for the Bison 3.0
+This option specifies one or more `NAME` namespace(s) for the Bison 3.0
 <i>`%%skeleton "lalr1.cc"`</i> C++ parser, which is `yy` by default.

 #### `−−bison-cc-parser=NAME`

-This specifies the class `NAME` of the Bison 3.0
+This option specifies the class `NAME` of the Bison 3.0
 <i>`%%skeleton "lalr1.cc"`</i> C++ parser, which is `parser` by default.

+#### `−−bison-complete`

+This option generates a ascnner that works with Bison 3.2 C++ complete symbols, specified by <i>`%%define api.value.type variant`</i> and
+<i>`%%define api.token.constructor`</i> in a Bison grammar file.
+This option
+also sets options `−−bison-cc` and `−−token-type`.
+Combine this option with `−−bison-locations` to support the Bison <i>`%%locations`</i> feature.
+See
+\ref reflex-bison-complete for more details.

 #### `−−bison-locations`

-This generates a scanner that works with Bison with locations enabled.
-See
+This option generates a scanner that works with Bison with locations enabled.
-\ref reflex-bison for more details.
+See \ref reflex-bison-locations for more details.

 #### `-R`, `−−reentrant`

-This generates additional Flex-compatible `yylex()` reentrant scanner functions.
+This option generates additional Flex-compatible `yylex()` reentrant scanner functions.
 RE/flex scanners are always reentrant, assuming that
 <i>`%%class`</i> variables are used instead of the user declaring global
 variables.
 This is a Flex-compatibility option and should only be used with